Probate: What You Need to Know

 Well… yes and no.

-A will is a legal document—it handles the basics of your estate: who gets your property, who will care for your minor children, and who’s in charge of settling your affairs.
+A will is a legal document.
+It handles the basics of your estate: who gets your property, who will care for your minor children, and who’s in charge of settling your affairs.
 But when we look closer at what most wills miss, it becomes clear: a will alone doesn’t fully reflect the life you’ve lived or the legacy you want to leave.

-Let’s explore what’s missing from a will, and how a complete legacy plan can fill the gaps—capturing both your values and your assets.
+Let’s explore what’s missing from a will, and how a complete legacy plan can fill the gaps, capturing both your values and your assets.

 The Legal vs. the Personal

 Most wills are transactional.
 They transfer ownership of things: a house, bank accounts, jewelry, and maybe a few heirlooms.
-But your life is not just a collection of items—it’s also your values, relationships, stories, intentions, and lessons learned.
+But your life is not just a collection of items.
+It’s also your values, relationships, stories, intentions, and lessons learned.

-Without a more holistic view—one that goes beyond the will—many families are left with:
+Without a more holistic view, one that goes beyond the will, many families are left with:

 • Unclear guidance about how to handle emotionally sensitive items